paxtonhare/marklogic-debugger/README.md

 ## Building From Source

-Want to contrubute?
+Want to contribute?
 Perhaps you just want to poke the code?

 Look at our [CONTRIBUTING.md](https://github.com/paxtonhare/marklogic-debugger/blob/master/CONTRIBUTING.md#building-the-debugger-from-source) file for details on building from source.